aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mbox-to-svg/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MBOX to SVG?</h2>

+The MBOX format is a popular file format used to store emails.
+It is widely used by many email clients such as Mozilla Thunderbird, Apple Mail, and Microsoft Outlook.
+However, the MBOX format is not supported by many applications and devices, making it difficult to share emails with others.
+Converting MBOX to SVG is a great way to make emails more accessible and shareable.
+SVG is an open standard vector graphics format that is supported by many applications and devices.
+By converting MBOX to SVG, emails can be easily shared and viewed on any device.

-For a Python developer, who is trying to add a MBOX to SVG conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word SVG format.
+<h2>How Aspose.Total Helps for MBOX to SVG Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to convert MBOX to SVG using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word SVG format.
+This makes it easy for Python developers to add a MBOX to SVG conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}